In this guide we’ll look at the best LED grow lights for the UK market.

 Things to Know Before Buying LED Grow Lights

 LED grow lights are a fantastic way to get the right light to your plants when growing in a greenhouse.

 They are low heat, so won’t burn your plants, whilst being very cost effective to run.

 Of course you’ll want to get the best LED grow lights for your specific set up, so the following information should help you make an informed decision:

 Wattage is a key consideration when choosing the appropriate LED grow light.
 Plants need a lot of light to grow, but too much light can result in browning or yellowing leaves.

 The amount of watts you need will depend on the plants you are growing.
-Fruiting plants like tomatoes may need up to 32 watts of light per square foot of growing area.
-In contrast, leafy plants such as salad leaves will only need 10 to 20 watts per square foot of growing area.
+Fruiting plants like tomatoes may need up to 32 W of light per square foot of growing area.
+In contrast, leafy plants such as salad leaves will only need 10 to 20 W per square foot of growing area.

 LED lights cost less to run than traditional High-Intensity Discharge (HID) lights.
 In addition, LED lights produce less heat so you will not need to use as much energy cooling as you would with HID.

 A lot of lights have an energy efficiency rating, so you can see how they stack up.
 For example, the KINGBO 1000W Double Chips LED Grow Light has an energy rating of A+++.